aske0778/CoverPass/README.md

 # CoverPass

-Minimal setup to compile locally and use the web UI with MetaMask.
+Smart contract for decentralized insurance protocol and accompanying dashboard as a web application.

 ## Prerequisites
 - Node.js 16+